Garden design

 My first design job.
 The client wanted a ‘chic, woodland glade’ to accompany the mature silver birch in her dry, shady London front garden.
 Surrounded by a car park and brick housing it was a testing microclimate.

-Planted in April 2025 with bulb planting scheduled for October.
+Planted in April 2025 with gradual additions.
 Photos of its maturity will be shared in time.